heysulo/perfect-logger/README.md

 ******************************************************************************************
 ```
 By setting a maximum log file size will allow you to switch to new log file when the file size limit is reached.
 This is usefull to split log files.
 You must provide the size limit in **Bytes**.
+Use the `switchLogs()` function to switch log files manually.
+You can get a full list of log files through the `getAllLogFileNames()` command.
 ```javascript
 logger.setMaximumLogSize(10000);
 ```